-- Login information should not be shared or used by any other than the official user.
-Users should log off at the end of each session to avoid access to their accounts and data by others. - Students must: - o not publish or disclose the email address or other personal information of any staff member of other student without that person's explicit permission - o not reveal personal information including names, addresses, photographs, credit card details of themselves or others - o ensure privacy and confidentiality is maintained by not disclosing or using any information in a way that is contrary to any individual's interests
+- Login information should not be shared or used by anyone other than the official user.
+Users should log off after each session to avoid access to their accounts and data by others. - Students must: - not publish or disclose the email address or other personal information of any staff member of other student without that person's explicit permission - not reveal personal information including names, addresses, photographs, credit card details of themselves or others - ensure privacy and confidentiality is maintained by not disclosing or using any information in a way that is contrary to any individual's interests